vitekzkytek/PythonDataIES/README.md

 # Course description
 The aim of the course is to provide the students with hands-on experience with the data-manipulation techniques in Python, with special emphasis on standard libraries such as *Pandas*, *Numpy* or *Matplotlib* and also gathering of data with *requests* and *BeatifiulSoup*.
 The students will also be guided through the modern social-coding technologies such as GitHub, Jupyter and Open Data.

+The students will be guided throught the course with the data from the IES website and Evaluation protocols.
 # Course requirements
 The requirement for passing the course is submission of the homework and the final project.